 Protagonism is a religion with no god, no holy books, no clergy or leaders, no prayers or rituals, nothing like that - only a moral system and philosophical tenets.
-Protagonism is a religion for the restless.
-Many people ask what the meaning of life is, and Protagonism first and foremost provides an answer.
-It requires a bit of philosophy.
+The centerpiece of the religion is not a belief at all, but a choice: the choice to tear down everything you only believe because you were raised to and serve your own conscience instead.

 One's own conscience is by definition the highest authority for morality.
 A lot of people think morality can be derived purely from reason and will object to this kind of moral system with something like, "why do you think X is a sin / moral duty?" or "You have an unfulfilled burden of proof!".
 The truth is that these objections show a fundamental misunderstanding of either morality or reason.
 To illustrate I'll play devil's advocate: why is it wrong to steal?
 There are a few possible responses I can think of, but none of them actually answer the question.

 "It's wrong because it deprives other people of their property without their consent" (deontological answer).
 In that case, what's wrong with depriving others of their property without their consent?
 Who says that's evil?

 You could take a Nullus Maximus-style position here and say (he later extends this argument to cover property), "The starting point for all of libertarian philosophy is self-ownership; each person has a right to exclusive control of one's physical body and full responsibility for actions committed with said control.
 Note that in order to argue against self-ownership, one must exercise exclusive control of one's physical body for the purpose of communication.
 This results in a performative contradiction because the content of the argument is at odds with the act of making the argument.
 By the laws of excluded middle and non-contradiction, self-ownership must be true because it must be either true or false, and any argument that self-ownership is false leads to a contradiction."